dzimine/slack-signup-lambda/README.md

     ```

 ## API Gateway
 Follow the step by step instructions in the [Step-by-step guide](http://docs.aws.amazon.com/lambda/latest/dg/with-on-demand-https-example-configure-event-source.html).
-At some point say **Fuck it I go [serverless.com](https://serverless.com/framework/docs/providers/aws/guide/quick-start/)**
+At this point I said **Fuck it I go [serverless.com](https://serverless.com/framework/docs/providers/aws/guide/quick-start/)** and re-implemented it, see https://github.com/dzimine/slack-signup-serverless/

 The notes on this section are ways too long to post here and generally repeat the Step-by-step guide.
 There are few traps I got into, so I may still post it later.